AJMartel/IRTriage/Readme.md

 ##### Incident Response Triage:
-Scripted collection of system information.
-(Must be "Run As ADMINISTRATOR"!)
+Scripted collection of system information valuable to a Forensic Analyst.
+IRTriage will automatically "Run As ADMINISTRATOR" in all Windows versions except WinXP.

-Original source was [Triage-ir](https://code.google.com/p/triage-ir/) a script written by Michael Ahrendt.
+The original source was [Triage-ir v0.851](https://code.google.com/p/triage-ir/) an Autoit script written by Michael Ahrendt.
 Unfortunately Michael's last changes were [posted](http://mikeahrendt.blogspot.ca/2012/01/automated-triage-utility.html) on 9th November 2012

 I let Michael [know](http://mikeahrendt.blogspot.com/2012/01/automated-triage-utility.html?showComment=1455628200788#c6111030418808145121) that I have forked his project:
-I am pleased to anounce that he gave me his blessing, long live Open Source!)
+I am pleased to anounce that he gave me his blessing to fork his source code, long live Open Source!)

 ###### What if having a full disk image is not an option during an incident?
 Imagine that you are investigating a dozen or more possibly infected or compromised systems.